 Taste the Guinness beer on tap in every pub.
 Or visit the Guinness Storehouse, where you can learn all about the making of Guinness beer and enjoy views of Dublin from the roof terrace.
 How about going to the lighthouse on the coast or taking a walk on the beach?

 Dublin’s historic centre is easily walkable.
 For more distant places you can use buses, Luas trams or DART trains.
-Transportation is fast, dense and reliable.
+Transport is fast, dense and reliable.
 Detailed information including links and a map can be found in the article.

 There are over 700 pubs in Dublin serving delicious Irish food and Guinness beer.
 How else?
 Stews, potato dishes, Irish goulash and cabbage and bacon dishes are classics.
 The cuisine in Dublin is rich and honest.